Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 The Handgun Safety Course is conveniently offered at the Sheriff's Office, taught by a team of qualified Instructors.
 The Handgun Safety Course is offered several times a month.
 Additionally, the Sheriff's Office has established a list of recommended Instructors from around the area who teach a common syllabus.
 Students may also complete a Handgun Safety class with any certified handgun instructor.
 See posted letter above from the Orange County Licensing Authority (Judges).

 No, all students interested in enrolling in the Civilian Tactical Handgun Training program must first complete the Handgun Safety Course taught at the Sheriff’s Office.
-The Sheriff’s Office safety curriculum is the first in the six course series that prepares civilians for handgun ownership, shooting fundamentals, and Concealed Carry in the state of New York.
+The Sheriff’s Office safety curriculum is the first in the seven-course series that prepares civilians for handgun ownership, shooting fundamentals, and Concealed Carry in the state of New York.
 Students who complete a Handgun Safety Course other than the Sheriff’s Office must register and pay for the Handgun Safety Course.
 A user credit is then applied to the students account to be used when registering for the next course in the series.

 No, the training program is designed for civilians seeking a handgun permit (or who have a permit) and who have limited experience and training which would prepare them for a real-world violent encounter.